 For this exemption to apply the following conditions must be met:

-2. You were contributing to the US plan and were not a resident of Canada right before you started working temporarily in Canada;
+- You were contributing to the U.S. plan and were not a resident of Canada right before you started working temporarily in Canada;

-3. You must be on the temporary assignment for no more than 5 years;
+- You must be on the temporary assignment for no more than five years;

-5. You are not participating in a qualifying pension plan in Canada (see below for a list).
-The treaty does not allow for double dipping of pension plan contribution deductions.
+- You are not participating in a qualifying pension plan in Canada (see below for a list)—the treaty does not allow for double dipping of pension plan contribution deductions.

-This year we are likely to see more workers who had worked in the US and were residents of the US for tax purposes previously but now due to Covid-19 may be working remotely (on-line) for a US company while residing in Canada.
-If this arrangement is temporary, you may be able to qualify for this exemption but each situation would have to be considered on a case to case basis.
+This year, we are likely to see more workers who had worked in the U.S. and were residents of the U.S. for tax purposes previously, but now due to Covid-19, may be working remotely (online) for a U.S. company while residing in Canada.
+If this arrangement is temporary, you may be able to qualify for this exemption, but each situation would have to be considered on a case-by-case basis.

-This exemption applies to Canadian residents who commutes to work in the United States.
-For example, if you are commuting to the US and are contributing to a 401(k) through your US employer you can deduct the 401(k) contributions on your Canadian tax return as long as all the requirements are met.
+This exemption applies to Canadian residents who commute to work in the United States.
+For example, if you are commuting to the U.S. and are contributing to a 401(k) through your U.S. employer, you can deduct the 401(k) contributions on your Canadian tax return as long as all the requirements are met.

 For this exemption to apply the following conditions must be met:

-1. The employment income you receive in the US is taxable in the US;
+- The employment income you receive in the U.S. is taxable in the U.S.;

-2. Your employer is a resident of the US or has a permanent establishment in the US; and
+- Your employer is a resident of the U.S. or has a permanent establishment in the U.S.; and

-3. The contributions are attributable to work performed while an employee of the US company.
+- The contributions are attributable to work performed while an employee of the U.S. company.

 Similarly to the above, the contribution deduction limit is limited to your home country’s limit.
-For Canadian residents, the deduction is limited to the individuals RRSP room available.
+For Canadian residents, the deduction is limited to the room available in an individual’s RRSP.

 Qualifying Pension Plans